Symbian9/qmapshack-doc-wiki/DocGisDevices.md

 # Working with GPS Devices

 QMapShack supports data exchange with several GPS outdoor units.
 All newer Garmin devices accessible with mass strorage mode will work.
-An the devices from CompeGPS are planned to be supported.
+And all devices based on the CompeGPS software TwoNav, that are accessible as mass storage.

 **Linux:** Make sure you have installed the UDisks2 package.
 **Windows:** Supported from version 1.0.0 on.